What will we study?

 What can we do in our spare-time?

+You can also enjoy the social life of Cyprus.
+To have a true Cypriot experience, you can sit for hours at a cafe with friends or bbq the local tradition of slouvaki.
 Limassol is a big city with a population with about 180 000 people (urban measurement).
 The city offers pretty much the same as a “normal” big city located by the ocean.
-You can swim, run, explore the mountain area, enjoy the city life, shopping, bowling etc. Cyprus is quite a small island so with only 1-1,5h drive to the biggest cities so many of the students have rented cars to explore different cities.
+You can enjoy the city life, shopping, bowling etc.

 What about Cypriot transportation abilities?

 You can also rent a car if you want to go on a road trip and explore areas which is hard to go to by buss.
-Read more at different rental car business of how to rent a car.
+We encourage students to research on their own this option.

 Do I need a computer?